 LD 24 will institute, in addition to applicable laws, their own additional rules regarding when a board member, or a PC given an official role in the district, must resign.
 These are:

 - If a board member or PC with an official capacity is elected to a position in another executive board in the Democratic Party (i.e. MCDP).
 The resignation must be immediately following successful election to other board within Democratic Party.
-This does not apply to specific caucuses.
+This includes leadership roles in any recognized county or state party caucuses.

 - When running for public office board members or PCs with an official capacity must resign the day after the primary election, if they are successful.
 This applies differently if the primary election is the deciding factor in if the candidate will serve.
 If that is case the board member must resign the June before the primary.